 Don't limit your imagination!
 Using ScratchJr you can do much more than these projects.
 These solutions are just to give you an idea of how you can make fun interactive projects using ScratchJr.

 ScratchJr is a great way to elevate your child's skillset.
-To further develop their coding skills, explore livestream interactive ScratchJr classes for kids with expert instructors and lots of fun!
+To further develop their coding skills, explore live video chat virtual ScratchJr classes for kids with expert instructors and lots of fun!
 During class, your child will create a series of animations and games, while learning more about core coding concepts.